ananya1192/Containerization-and-Devops/lab/exp1/README.md

 4. To deploy an Ubuntu-based Nginx web server in both environments.

-5. To compare resource utilization, performance, and operational characteristics of VMs and Containers.
+5. Compare VMs and Containers in terms of:
+   - Resource utilization
+   - Performance
+   - Operational characteristics
 ---

 ## Part A: Virtual Machine (Windows)